 - Be regulated by the appropriate licensing/regulatory body.
 See Additional Information on Licensing/Regulation below for more information about licensing/regulation.

-- Be willing to meet each of the NAEYC Early Childhood Program Standards.
+- Be willing to meet and demonstrate they consistently meet each of the NAEYC Early Learning Accreditation Standards.

 Programs must demonstrate that they meet all eligibility requirements in order to be accepted as an Applicant for NAEYC Accreditation.
 Eligibility requirements must be maintained throughout the NAEYC Accreditation process and the program’s five-year accreditation term.